rkirk903/MCA-2024/README.md

 # Week 7
  > **Task 1: Modify your MEI document according to the schema that you have created.
 Where possible, enrich your data by linking it to existing authorities**

-Download yy further edited MEI file [here](https://github.com/rkirk903/MCA-2024/blob/master/data/week7)
+Download my further edited MEI file [here](https://github.com/rkirk903/MCA-2024/blob/master/data/week7)

  > **Task 2: Render your revised MEI metadata along with your score on an HTML page.**